BitcoinDesign/Guide/guide/designing-products/accessibility.md

 #### Hearing

-Hearing difficulty such as being partly deaf, this can affect one or both ears.
+This includes hearing difficulties such as being completely or partly deaf, affecting one or both ears.
 Any hearing loss below 20 decibels is considered a hearing loss.
-400 million people have some form of deafness or hearing loss.([source](https://www.inclusivecitymaker.com/disabled-people-in-the-world-in-2021-facts-and-figures/))
+400 million people have some form of deafness or hearing loss ([source](https://www.inclusivecitymaker.com/disabled-people-in-the-world-in-2021-facts-and-figures/)).

 #### Literacy